FAR-Lab/Interactive-Lab-Hub/Lab 6/README.md

-To run these examples make sure to install the packages from `requirements.txt`
+To run these examples make sure to install the packages from `requirements.txt`, ideally in a python environment.
+We've been using the circuitpython environment we setup earlier this semester

 ## The One True ColorNet